 - The layout looks normal on different screen resolutions which do not allow the designer to know about different problems with the look of designs.

-- In case of multimedia and other types of content having already set width might need to be set at multiple widths in order to accommodate different screen resolutions.
+- In the case of multimedia and other types of content that have already set width might need to be set at multiple widths in order to accommodate different screen resolutions.

 3. Adaptive Layouts

-In Adaptive Layout, there is not one layout which changes but there are several versions of the layout which are displayed based on the screen size of the viewer.
-For instance, the layout could be specifically for smart phones, tablets, computers, etc. All the layouts are made in advance, which stands waiting until someone visits the site.
+An Adaptive Layout, there is not one layout that changes but there are several versions of the layout which are displayed based on the screen size of the viewer.
+For instance, the layout could be specifically for smartphones, tablets, computers, etc. All the layouts are made in advance, which stands to wait until someone visits the site.
 The site automatically detects the type of device and renders the type of layout for that device.

-- Designer has full control of how the design can be viewed.
+- The designer has full control of how the design can be viewed.

 - The layouts can be developed for specific and multiple viewports.